Introduction

 FOREIGN LANGUAGE

-The INBM major curriculum includes two courses beyond the intermediate level in a foreign language.
+The INBM major curriculum includes two courses beyond the intermediate level in a modern language.
 If beginning a new language, start in the first semester if at all possible.
 If continuing a language, it is best to continue in the first semester so that your ability with the language does not decline appreciably due to lack of use.

 For course descriptions and requirements for the major, refer to the Academic Bulletin: International Business & Management.